 How can the East Boston Greenway make us a more cohesive community?
 How can it connect the inner harbor to bodies of water further north?
 Can it be a source of economic activity?
 How about connecting other municipalities in the region?
 What exciting activities are in store along the Greenway this Summer?
 Listen to Gretchen Robinkin, Chris Marchi, and Mary Ellen Welch from the Friends of the East Boston Greenway answer these and other questions on What’s up Eastie?

 Why is journalism ineffective today, at least the way it is being practiced?
-Why especially so in the latino community?
-Listen to Luis Bravo, a thirty year veteran of journalism, along with Jordan Frias, tackle these questions on What’s up Eastie?
+Why especially so in the Latino community?
+Listen to Luis Bravo (Editor, El Heraldo Latino), a thirty year veteran of journalism, along with Jordan Frias (President of the New England Chapter of the Society of Professional Journalists), tackle these questions on What’s up Eastie?

 Thank you, Brittany Thomas, of Zumix Radio for translation support.